 Supplies required for this underpetticoat are the 18th Century Guide to Dressmaking, 1″ twill tape, and fabric.
 The book suggests using cotton matelasse.
 If you’re not familiar with that fabric, it looks quilted, but it is not, and it is only a single layer of fabric.
 I do not have an easy, cost-effective source for that fabric, so I used heavy-weight quilting cotton instead.
 I purchased 2 yards of a 108″ wide fabric.
 In addition, you need cutting tools, pins/clips, and thread.

-The most difficult part of the underpetticoat pattern are the darts, so it is well suited for an advanced beginner.
+The most difficult part of the underpetticoat pattern are the pleats, so it is well suited for an advanced beginner.

 The skirt is essentially one long rectangle sewn together to create a tube, pleated down to the appropriate waist measurement.
 Since I purchased 108″ wide fabric, I only needed to cut one rectangle.
 The object is to have a finished hem of about 100″, so the width of fabric used will determine how many fabric rectangles will be used.